ssln-llc/ClaimMosaic-Documentation/src/content/docs/claims/overview.md

   order: 1
 ---

-The **Claims** section is the heart of the application, designed to be the central hub for all your claim management activities.
-It provides a comprehensive suite of tools to track every claim from origination to completion.
+The **Claims Overview** section is the central hub of the application, providing all your claim management activities and a comprehensive suite of tools to track every claim from start to finish.

 From the main claims dashboard, you can:
-- View a comprehensive list of all claims.
+- View a comprehensive list of all claims
-- Search and apply powerful filters to quickly find specific records.
+- Search and apply filters to find specific records
-- Access the detailed view for any claim to manage policy details, contacts, financials, and more.
+- Access the detailed view for claims to manage policy details, contracts, financials, etc

-This section is your primary workspace for day-to-day operations, ensuring all relevant information is organized, accessible, and up-to-date.
+- Use this as your primary workspace for day-to-day operations, ensuring all relevant information is organized, accessible and current